naveenrathod/M1_ProjectGoal-APP-UTI-/1_Requirements/README.md

-# Description
- TicTacToe is a game in which two players seek in alternate turns to complete a row, a column, or a diagonal with either three O's or three X's drawn in the spaces of a grid of nine squares; noughts and crosses.

 # High level requirements
  * User choice to select either 'X' or 'O'.
  * Selection of the block is represnted in a square format.